-- A solitary neutron star rotates with a tilted magnetic field. - A neutron star accretes matter from a binary companion. - A neutron star with a tilted magnetic field accretes matter from a binary companion. - A neutron star has a magnetic field 100 times stronger than the pulsar in the Crab nebula.
+A neutron star accretes matter from a binary companion.

+A neutron star with a tilted magnetic field accretes matter from a binary companion.

+A neutron star has a magnetic field 100 times stronger than the pulsar in the Crab nebula.